huruifeng/BrainDataPortal/frontend/README.md

 - The frontend is using [Vite](https://vitejs.dev/) and [React](https://reactjs.org/)
 - Use zustand for state management, and us material ui for design

-## Features
-- Login and Registration
-  - designed protected routes, some pages are only accessible to logged in users, otherwise redirect to login page.
-- Navigation bar
-- Footer
-- Landing page (Home page)
-- Data page
-- Analysis page
-- Help page
-  - Help page includes: How to use, FAQ, REST API
-- About page